Incapacity & Mental Health Solicitors

 Legal Aid is often available.
 We are happy to provide a no obligation service to assess your eligibility for free legal assistance.

-Guardianship and Power of Attorney
+Guardianship or Power of Attorney - What's the Difference?

 Guardianship orders are generally sought for a family member who has lost the capacity to manage their own affairs.
 We can provide advice and assistance to those seeking to obtain welfare or financial guardianship in respect of a loved one.